divya661/wallet-microservice/README.md

 - Run below command in new terminal to connect to mysql
 `docker exec -it wallet-microservice-mysql-1 mysql -u root -p`
 - Enter root password: `root`
-- PS: we can update root password for security
+- PS: we can update root password for security & its different in mysql deployed on GKE cluster

 ## API Endpoints
 ### 1. **Setup Wallet**